How to Beat Postpartum Depression

 On the other hand, more immediate occurrences, such as dealing with temper tantrums, can also trigger irritability and depression for many moms.

 If you know what triggers your depression, then you can find ways to work around those triggers.
-It can be hard identifying triggers, so I recommend keeping a journal, even if you only write a couple words per day.
+It can be hard identifying triggers, so I recommend keeping a journal, even if you only write a couple of words per day.

 3. Change your thoughts